These 11 online teaching tools for upper elementary teachers engage students and bring teaching and learning to life!

 Just Paste.It solved my problem!

-Let’s suppose we are studying the solar system.
+Let’s suppose your kiddos will soon study the solar system.

 First, search high and low to find a variety of online resources that students can use to conduct research.